-This article about the diagnosis of celiac disease contains affiliate links and is in no way meant as a substitute for medical advice.
+This article, How Do You Diagnose Celiac Disease, contains affiliate links and is in no way meant as a substitute for medical advice.
 Please see my disclosures and disclaimers for more information.

 It has been said that 80 percent of people living with celiac disease haven’t been diagnosed… yet.